CC4. What Is Global Warming?

 The Intergovernmental Panel on Climate Change (IPCC) Assessment Report: The Science of Climate Change

 The Intergovernmental Panel on Climate Change The International Panel on Climate Change (IPCC) was founded in 1988 by the World Meteorological Organization (WMO) and the United Nations Environment Program (UNEP).
 It was created as a scientific organization to provide world governments with clear scientific information about what is happening to the global climate.
-IPCC has generated four Assessment Reports that represent the broadest consensus of scientists actively working in the field of climate change, reflecting the most up-to-date research.
+IPCC generates Assessment Reports that represent the broadest consensus of scientists actively working in the field of climate change, reflecting the most up-to-date research.
 Before completion, the reports were discussed line by line, and disagreements were argued and debated.
 Thousands of scientists have contributed and over 193 countries are members of the IPCC.
-The final reports, submitted in 1990, 1995, 2001, 2007, and 2013 represent a broad consensus about climate change.
-The Summary for Policymakers of the Working Group I (http://www.ipcc.ch/report/ar5/index.shtml) contribution to the Fifth Assessment Report was approved, and the full report accepted, by the IPCC on 27 September 2013.
-The Summary for Policymakers of the Working Group II contribution to the Fifth Assessment Report was approved, and the full report accepted, by the IPCC on 30 March 2014: Climate Change 2014: Impacts, Adaptation, and Vulnerability — Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report (AR5).http://www.ipcc-wg2.gov/AR5/.
+Final reports were submitted in 1990, 1995, 2001, 2007, and 2013, representing a broad consensus about climate change.
+The sixth assessment report was released in 2023.

 The IPCC reports are an excellent resource for informing the controversies about global warming.
 Many have been resolved, while others still require further research.